emmt/Algorithms/ylbfgsb/README.md

          ./configure --help
      ```

-   * To compile in a different build directory, say `BUILD_DIR`, create the
+   * To compile in a **different build directory**, say `BUILD_DIR`, create
-     build directory, go to the build directory, and run the configuration
+     the build directory, go to the build directory, and run the
-     script:
+     configuration script:
      ```
          mkdir -p BUILD_DIR
          cd BUILD_DIR